capsule-corp-ternoa/AH-ledger-ternoa/docs/build.md

 ## How to test with Zemu?

-> What is Zemu??
-Great you asked!!
-> As part of this project, we are making public a beta version of our internal testing+emulation framework for Ledger apps.
+> Zemu is testing+emulation framework for Ledger apps developed by Zondax
 >
 > Npm Package here: https://www.npmjs.com/package/@zondax/zemu
 >